620 Brooke Road, Glenside

 Myrtle and Elm Avenues, Cheltenham

-Facilities include: Indoor instructional, recreational and educational programs year-round, full indoor basketball court, playground, senior citizen programs, parking area.
+Facilities include: An outdoor multipurpose court, indoor instructional, recreational and educational programs year-round, full indoor basketball court, playground, senior citizen programs, parking area.
 For further information, call 215-379-2233.

 History: Built in 1915 by the Cheltenham Township School District as an elementary school, it was named in honor of Thomas Rowland, an influential Cheltenham resident in the 1800's.
 The building and surrounding grounds were purchased by the Township from the School District when the school closed in 1977.